 - Step 4: Put the frozen pancake piles in freezer-safe airtight containers.

 You can use other packages like Ziplock bags, Tupperware, etc. Just make sure they are all freezer-proof.
 Frozen pancakes last up to 3 months.
 Still, for the best quality, you’d better consume them within 2 months.

 3 Options To Reheat Pancakes

-There are various ways to reheat your pancakes.
+There are various ways to heat up your pancakes so they taste like new.
 In this part, I will present the 3 most common options.

 Oven is an exemplary method when it comes to reheating multiple pancakes at once.

 Preheat the oven to 350°F. Set the pancakes as one single layer on the baking sheet and cover them with foil.
 Or you can make a foil packet to bake the pancakes without the sheet.
 Leave them inside the oven for roughly 10 minutes, or until they are all nice and warm.